Expert Reviews – Nkhotakota WR

 4/5

 Spanning 1800km2, Nkhotakota was until recently a huge, empty reserve devoid of wildlife.
 However, once again conservation NGO African Parks has stepped in to protect the area.
-Despite its size, African Parks has fenced the whole perimeter and relocated 520 elephants and numerous other animals in the first steps toward rehabilitation.
+Despite the reserve’s size, African Parks has fenced the whole perimeter and relocated 520 elephants and numerous other animals in the first steps toward rehabilitation.
 When I first visited several years ago, wildlife sightings were rare and the reserve was more a place to hike, kayak and chill in beautiful wild surroundings – the views from Mount Kasukusuka right across the reserve are mesmerizing and make you realize just how vast it is.
 On my most recent visit, I watched the elephant I’d looked after in Liwonde walk into her new home following her relocation – an emotional experience… It’s early days yet in terms of the wildlife here, but Nkhotakota is still very much worth a visit, not least because it’s home to Tongole, a luxury lodge that does fantastic work with the local communities in building classrooms and clinics.
 It’s one of my favorite lodges in Africa.

 Expert